m-ahmed-elbeskeri/UltimateCoderMCP/README.md

 # UltimateCoder MCP — The Developer’s Local Superpower

-Forget sluggish editors, fragmented workflows, or AI tools limited by their sandbox.
 UltimateCoder turns your local machine into a surgical code command center.
 Built on the [fastmcp](https://github.com/jlowin/fastmcp), UltimateCoder delivers total control over your filesystem, processes, and codebase — with AI-enhanced precision.